edtubillara/help-documentation/_keystone/oidc-federation.md

 ```

 Another known issue is that a federated user is presented with the option to change their password in the settings page.
 They will not be able to change their password.

+Also, please note that federated users should not create local users.
+Federated admins may not be able to
+change a local user's password.